iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 ### **Intro**

 Previous coverage of the same thing but for beginner: [[Subgradient]].
 Materials take with reference from Chapter 3 of \<First Order Method for Optimizations\> by SIAM.
+We discuss the following things:
+* Definition of Subgradient for convex function
+* Definition of Generalized Subgradient
+* Notations
+* Optimality of convex proper function and zero subgradient
+* Epigraphical Normal cone and generalized subgradient.

 **Defintion: Subgradient**